Get

 What Should I Do if My Puppy Is Having Difficulty with the Bottle?

-If your puppy is having a hard time bottle-feeding, arrange a consultation with your veterinarian.
+If your puppy is having a hard time bottle-feeding, arrange a consultation with a veterinarian.
 They’ll check your puppy over to make sure there are no mouth or lip abnormalities stopping them from feeding.
 They’ll also give you some tips and may demonstrate how to tube-feed for the first week or two.

 I’ve Heard About Colostrum.
 What is it?